intuit/QuickBooks-V3-PHP-SDK/README.md

 Referring to class methods may be required sometime.
 To access to the Class reference Entity, go to: https://developer-static.intuit.com/SDKDocs/QBV3Doc/IPPPHPDevKitV3/entities/index.html

-Object creation based on array Support
+Object creation based on array
 -----------------------------------------
 Currently the below API entity Endpoints support creating Objects from Array: